basil-emeokoro/ADA-MicroMasters-ML-Research-Methods/README.md

 ## Git Workflow

-Work for each week should be committed as a focused change set using descriptive commit messages, for example:
+Work for each week is committed as a focused change set using descriptive commit messages, for example:

 ```text
 feat(week01): complete exploratory analysis of Nigeria DHS child undernutrition dataset
 ```

-Future weeks should be added under `week02` through `week12` without restructuring prior completed weeks.
+Future weeks would be added under `week02` through `week12` without restructuring prior completed weeks.
 Release tags should mark completed milestones, beginning with `v0.1` for Week 1.

 ## Author